maiziezhoulab/VolcanoSV/README.md

 tar -xzvf refdata-hg19-2.1.0.tar.gz
 ```

-Note: since translocation detection requires WGS BAM file as support, it does not make sense to run it on single chromsome level.
-Therefore, we only provide the complex SV pipeline in WGS mode.
+**Note: since translocation detection requires WGS BAM file as support, it does not make sense to run it on single chromosome level.
+Therefore, we only provide the complex SV pipeline in WGS mode.**

 ### Single chromosome mode VolcanoSV Assembly (VolcanoSV-asm)

 #### Single chromosome mode VolcanoSV Assembly (Single assembler)
-The VolcanoSV assembly pipeline is designed to run by chromosomes.
-We integrated multiple state-of-the-art assemblers into the pipeline, including [hifiasm](https://github.com/chhylp123/hifiasm),[Flye](https://github.com/fenderglass/Flye),[wtdbg2](https://github.com/ruanjue/wtdbg2),[miniasm](https://github.com/lh3/miniasm),[Shasta](https://github.com/paoloshasta/shasta),[NextDenovo](https://github.com/Nextomics/NextDenovo),and [Hicanu/Canu](https://github.com/marbl/canu).
-Users can select the appropriate assembler based on the needs.
-The main script is `${path_to_volcanosv}/bin/VolcanoSV-asm/volcanosv-asm.py`.
+The VolcanoSV assembly pipeline is designed to run by chromosomes. **We integrated multiple state-of-the-art assemblers into the pipeline, including [hifiasm](https://github.com/chhylp123/hifiasm),[Flye](https://github.com/fenderglass/Flye),[wtdbg2](https://github.com/ruanjue/wtdbg2),[miniasm](https://github.com/lh3/miniasm),[Shasta](https://github.com/paoloshasta/shasta),[NextDenovo](https://github.com/Nextomics/NextDenovo),and [Hicanu/Canu](https://github.com/marbl/canu).
+Users can select the appropriate assembler based on their needs.** The main script is `${path_to_volcanosv}/bin/VolcanoSV-asm/volcanosv-asm.py`.
 The input arguments for this script are explained below:

 ```
   --bam_file INBAM, -bam INBAM, could be either wgs bam or single-chromosome bam file